 Join a diverse and vibrant community of activists working to end gender-based violence by becoming a Domestic Violence Advocate at New Beginnings.

-In New Beginnings’ Home Safe Program, we offer a variety of supportive services to individuals and families who are building new lives free of abuse.
-We take pride in offering services that focus on healing and empowerment, recognizing how trauma and its aftermath can affect each individual differently.
+In New Beginnings’ Home Safe Program, we take pride in offering services that focus on healing and empowerment, recognizing how trauma and its aftermath can affect each individual differently.

-$21.22 + DOE; medical, dental & vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
-This is a non-exempt position.
+COMPENSATION: $23.90 per hour with medical, dental and vision benefits; monthly paid trainings; training allowance; paid leave; life insurance; retirement contribution.
+This is a nonexempt position.

 Housing Locator Services

 • Initiates and maintains positive relationships with a wide array of community housing programs, developing strong partnerships to meet the housing needs to survivors.

 • Initiates and maintains positive relationships with a network of landlords, educating them about domestic violence, advocating with them on behalf of participants, negotiating leases, providing rental incentives, and assisting with resolving tenant problems as appropriate.